Homebrew/ruby-macho/README.md

 * Reading data from x86/x86_64/PPC Mach-O files
 * Changing the IDs of Mach-O and Fat dylibs
 * Changing install names in Mach-O and Fat files

-### What doesn't work yet?

-* Adding, deleting, or modifying rpaths.
+* Adding, deleting, and modifying rpaths.

 ### What needs to be done?

 * Documentation.
-* Rpath modification.
-* Many, many things.
+* Unit and performance testing.

 Attribution: